-Tax haven means a country that offers extremely low taxation rates along with financial secrecy for foreign individuals and corporate entities.
+In simple words, it means a country that offers meager taxation rates along with financial secrecy for foreign individuals and corporate entities.
 Tax haven rather accepts a nominal charge against the services they offer.

-- It plays an extremely prominent role in the financial system of the world.
-Introduced to support and develop the broken economy of countries after World War II, now have become a very important tool for big corporations and rich individuals worldwide to evade taxes.
+Tax haven countries play a very prominent role in the financial system of the world.
+Introduced to support and develop the broken economy of countries after World War II, now have become a vital tool for big corporations and wealthy individuals worldwide to evade taxes.

-- Tax haven constitutes the single largest drain on economies of the countries globally.
+It constitutes the single largest drain on the economies of the countries globally.

-- A report by Citizen for Tax Justice during 2016 says that more than 370 companies out of Fortune 500 operate subsidiaries in various tax haven countries.
+A report by Citizen for Tax Justice during 2016 says that more than 370 companies out of Fortune 500 operate subsidiaries in such countries.

-- Now Banana, in order to pay fewer taxes, forms Mango Ltd, a shell company in Jersey (popular tax haven destination for US corporations including Apple Inc) that does not carry any operations related to trade or commerce and does not own any significant asset.
+- Now Banana, in order to pay fewer taxes, forms Mango Ltd, a shell corporation in Jersey popular tax haven destination for US corporations, including Apple Inc that does not carry any operations related to trade or commerce and does not own any significant asset.

 - So Banana Inc has successfully saved itself a 30% tax.